dribdat/dribdat/README.md

 This project is currently mantained by [@loleg](https://github.com/loleg) and [@gonzalocasas](https://github.com/gonzalocasas).

 Special thanks to the [Open Data](https://opendata.ch), [Open Networking](https://opennetworkinfrastructure.org/) and [Open Source](https://dinacon.ch) communities in Switzerland for the many trials and feedbacks.
 We are also grateful to F. Wieser and M.-C. Gasser at [Swisscom](http://swisscom.com) for conceptual inputs and financial support at an early stage of this project.
-This code is originally based on Steven Loria's [flask-cookiecutter](https://github.com/sloria/cookiecutter-flask), which we encourage you to use in YOUR next hackathon!
+This code is originally based on Steven Loria's [flask-cookiecutter](https://github.com/sloria/cookiecutter-flask), which we of course encourage you to use in YOUR next project!

 Additional and :heart:-felt thanks for testing and feedback to: